shiboe/Tranquilize/README.md

 Features added in each version are documented here.
 Versions follow a modified semver, with a major.minor.patch structure.
 Patch is omitted from this changelog as it is simply used to iterate game versions.

+### v3.0

+- Fix UI bug that causes hunter counters beyond the first in list to freeze.
+- Change addon to be disabled by default.
+- Change addon to always show hunter UI, even when solo.

 ### v2.5

 - Fix new bug with announcements, where you announce on every hunter's tranq shot.